 Some complaints, may involve other agencies such as the Ministry for Children and Family Development or the RCMP.

-Community Care Facility Licensing does not reveal the name or personal information of someone who makes a complaint.
+Except as described below, Community Care Facility Licensing does not reveal the name or personal information of someone who makes a complaint.

 However, if the investigation results in action taken against the facility licensee or if the issue is taken to the Community Care and Assisted Living Appeal Board or is handled as a criminal matter, information or documents you supply may be used and may become public information.